bhisaac/5eFP/5eFP-SRD.md

 >>
 >> While a boss settlement encounter is unresolved, it gains bolster (LEVEL) after all PCs have finished taking their turn.

-## Campfire (Short Rest)
+## Campfire (Rest)

 A campfire encounter usually doesn't need encounter stats to resolve, but you can use the provided stats if necessary.

-Campfire encounters are initiated during a short rest and resolve at the end of the short rest.
+Campfire encounters are initiated during a rest and resolve at the end of the rest.
 Campfire encounters should take up at most 10 minutes of game-session time.
-When a campfire scene resolves, the party token controller reveals obscuring map tiles up to 3 squares away from the party token.
+When a campfire scene resolves, the group token controller reveals obscuring map tiles up to 3 squares away from the group token.

 Campfire encounters do not require the presence of a campfire to be considered campfire encounters.